-The trio, inducted in ceremonies at Ferris State University’s Katke Golf Club, home of the Ken Janke Sr. Golf Learning Center that houses the Michigan Golf Hall of Fame, included a special appearance by Dr. Bill Pink, president of Ferris, who shared in the announcement of a new long-term tenant agreement for the Hall of Fame.
+The ceremony Sunday at Ferris State University’s Katke Golf Club, home of the Ken Janke Sr. Golf Learning Center that houses the Michigan Golf Hall of Fame, included a special appearance by Dr. Bill Pink, president of Ferris, who shared in the announcement of a new long-term tenant agreement for the Hall of Fame.

 The MGHOF is administered by the Michigan Golf Hall of Fame Committee, which is funded through the non-profit Michigan Golf Foundation (501(c) (3) since 1996) and includes 16 people representing a cross-section of the state’s golf associations as well as golf media.
 The MGHOF committee conducts an annual election to recognize the achievements of competitive Michigan golfers, but also accomplishments of individuals who have contributed to the growth of the game.
 For more information and to learn about the current members of the Hall of Fame, visit mghof.org.